curl/curl/projects/README.md

  - VC10      (Visual Studio 2010 Version 10.0)
  - VC11      (Visual Studio 2012 Version 11.0)
  - VC12      (Visual Studio 2013 Version 12.0)
- - VC14      (Visual Studio 2015 Version 14.0)
- - VC14.10   (Visual Studio 2017 Version 15.0)
- - VC14.30   (Visual Studio 2022 Version 17.0)

 Separate solutions are provided for both libcurl and the curl command line tool as well as a solution that includes both projects. libcurl.sln, curl.sln and curl-all.sln, respectively.
 We recommend using curl-all.sln to build both projects.

-For example, if you are using Visual Studio 2022 then you should be able to use `VC14.30\curl-all.sln` to build curl and libcurl.
+For example, if you are using Visual Studio 2010 then you should be able to use `VC10\curl-all.sln` to build curl and libcurl.

 ## Running DLL based configurations